mittshah2/PSC-Innovative-Assignment-Movie-Review-Sentimental-Analysis/README.md

 You will be asked to upload the datasets to the colab environment, so choose the train.tsv and test.tsv dataset files one by one from your device where you have downloaded it .
 For example if they are in c drive choose from C drive train.tsv file and press upload button

 After uploading datasets, run all cells and you are good to leave it for training !

+NOTE - IF YOU STILL FEEL THAT IT WILL TAKE MORE THAN HALF HOUR TO TRAIN THEN PLEASE REDUCE THE TRAINING DATASET TO HALF OF ITS INITIAL SIZE AND SAME FOR TESTING IF YOU WANT TO .
+IT WILL TAKE 90 TO 120 SECONDS FOR EVERY EPOCH TO TRAIN (total 6 epochs) SO IT WILL HARDLY TAKE MUCH OF TIME WITH GPU , BUT IF YOU STILL FEEL REDUCE DATASETS BY HALF .

 BINGO !
 YOU HAVE SUCCESSFULLY RUN THE IMPLEMENTATION!
 RUNTIME TOOK TIME BUT IF WAS WORTH EVERY EPOCH AND EVERY BATCH IF LEARNED THROUGH!